Chile’s economic resilience.

 RISK:

-Due to China’s slowdown, an appreciated dollar and the fall in oil prices, volatility, and instability in the global markets threaten emerging countries in 2016.
+Due to China’s slowdown, an appreciated dollar, and the fall in oil prices, volatility and instability in the global markets are risks to emerging countries in 2016.
 The Latin American and Caribbean countries see their raw material prices go down.
-China’s slowdown is affecting the market and the region exports, particularly mining products from Chile.
-The FED’s announcement to gradually raise the interest rate did not hit the market severely but it is beginning to affect imports and inflation rate in emerging economies with an appreciated dollar.
+China’s slowdown affects the market and the region's exports, particularly mining products from Chile.
+The FED’s announcement to gradually raise the interest rate did not hit the market severely.
+Still, it is beginning to affect imports and inflation rates in emerging economies with an appreciated dollar.
 Countries that did not invest wisely on China’s demand for raw materials are more likely to be hit, those countries like Chile that invested wisely and handled their balance sheet in order will cope better.
 The copper boom in Chile has meant exploration projects to replace old mines; these will go forward despite China’s slowdown.
-Chile is not only the biggest copper producer in the globe but also concentrates 35% of additional unexplored resources worldwide; as a consequence, a limit on production will go slower than expected.
-Therefore, copper price will still be low in 2016 (around US$ 2) and this trend will probably continue in 2017 and 2018, due to overproduction worldwide and costly exploration projects.
+Chile is not only the biggest copper producer globally but also concentrates 35% of additional unexplored resources worldwide; consequently, a production limit will go slower than expected.
+Therefore, copper prices will still be low in 2016 (around US$ 2), and this trend will probably continue in 2017 and 2018 due to overproduction worldwide and costly exploration projects.
 Prices may go up (around US$3) by 2018 when companies manage to limit production.
-CODELCO’s lower sales will be a source of major concern for the Government in 2016.
+CODELCO’s lower sales will be a significant concern for the Government in 2016.
 Copper price at US$ 2 or below means practically zero revenues for the state.
-Against a negative scenario of a copper price below US 2, the fiscal rule in force means the implementation of a tightened budget by which Chile limits its social expenditure.
+Against a pessimistic scenario of a copper price below US 2, the fiscal rule in force means implementing a tightened budget that limits Chile's social expenditure.

 OPPORTUNITY:

-Responsible fiscal policies provide Chile with resilience to cope with a negative scenario.
-This trend of moderation and anti-cyclic measures allow for Chilean pragmatism to continue to prioritize macroeconomic targets and keep inflation rate at 3%.
-Chile is issuing bonds at 4% interest rate with a favorable spread, which is a sign of confidence in Chile’s stable financial sector.
-Opportunity for Chile to boost its diversified matrix, i.e. salmon, fruits, wood, etc. to its commercial partners in 2016.
-As in 2015 both America and China dropped their barriers on imports from Chile as part of their phase-out agreement to reach 0% tariffs, the local food industry can find additional incentives for bigger sales.
-Furthermore, the signature of the TPP by 2016 in Auckland, NZ, by all 12 members (including the USA) appears as a major opportunity to sell products from a diversified matrix to the rest of the world, once TPP is ratified in each member's house of senate in a period of 2 years.
+Responsible fiscal policies provide Chile with resilience to cope with a pessimistic scenario.
+This trend of moderation and anti-cyclic measures allows Chilean pragmatism to prioritize macroeconomic targets and keep the inflation rate at 3%.
+Chile is issuing bonds at a 4% interest rate with a favorable spread, a sign of confidence in Chile’s stable financial sector.
+Opportunity for Chile to boost its diversified matrix, i.e., salmon, fruits, wood, etc., to its commercial partners in 2016.
+In 2015, both America and China dropped their barriers on imports from Chile as part of their phase-out agreement to reach 0% tariffs so the local food industry could find additional incentives for bigger sales.
+Furthermore, the signature of the TPP by 2016 in Auckland, NZ, by all 12 members (including the USA) appears as a significant opportunity to sell products from a diversified matrix to the rest of the world once TPP is ratified in each member's Congress within two years.